Backgrounder on Uranium Mill Tailings

 Title I – Legacy sites

 Many sites that produced uranium for the early nuclear power and weapons programs closed prior to 1978.
 This was before requirements had been established for cleanup and long-term maintenance.
-Under the law, the Department of Energy (DOE) was responsible for cleanup at 20 legacy sites.
+The law put the Department of Energy (DOE) in charge of cleanup at 20 legacy sites.
 All of these sites are located in western states, except for two sites in Pennsylvania.

 The NRC reviewed DOE's plans for cleanup and long-term maintenance of the Title I sites.
 DOE has completed all surface cleanup and is continuing to clean up groundwater at several sites.
 DOE maintains these sites and provides long-term surveillance under a general license from the NRC.